mukherjeesrabana99/school_management_application/README.md

 Admin can add/edit/delete/view fees structure for each class, view payment status of each student class-wise
 # Admin-Timetable management
 Admin can add/edit/delete/view timetables for each registered class

+# Drawbacks
+1. While creating the timetable model the subjects are required  to be be hardcoded,which needs to be fixed
+2.While creating result, multiple subjects can't be chosen at a time, which too needs to ve fixed.